audy/gdl/README.md

 5. `--no-clobber` - skip existing files
 6. `--verify` - download and check MD5SUM files
 7. `--dry-run` - do not actually download anything
+8. A single, global progress bar with an ETA

 ## Features